-- The global percentage of land area in drought has increased about 10%.88 - The global occurrence of extreme rainfall has increased 12%.89 - Heavy downpours are more intense and frequent.90 - Extreme weather events are more frequent.
-91 - Half a degree Celsius of global warming has been enough to increase heat waves and heavy rains in many regions of the planet.92 - Storm tracks are shifting poleward.93 - The number of weather disasters is up 14% since 1995-2004, and has doubled since 1985-1994.94 - In Australia, record setting hot days outnumber record setting cold days by a factor of 12 to 1.95 - Extreme heat waves are projected to cover double the amount of global land by 2020 and quadruple by 2040, regardless of future emissions trends.96 - New records continue to be set for warm temperature extremes.
-For instance, in the U.S. during February, 2017 there were 3,146 record highs set compared to only 27 record lows, a ratio of 116 to 1.97 - Nine of the ten deadliest heat waves have occurred since 2000 causing 128,885 deaths around the world.98 - Nearly one third of the world's population is now exposed to climatic conditions that produce deadly heat waves.99 - Extreme weather is increasing.100 - If global temperatures rise 3.6°F (2°C), the combined effect of heat and humidity will turn summer into one long heat wave.
-Temperature will exceed 104°F (40°C) every year in many parts of Asia, Australia, Northern Africa, South and North America.101 - If global temperatures rise 7.2°F (4°C), a new "super-heatwave" will appear with temperatures peaking at above 131°F making large parts of the planet unlivable including densely populated areas such as the US east coast, coastal China, large parts of India and South America.102
+- The global percentage of land area in drought has increased about 10%.89 - The global occurrence of extreme rainfall has increased $12\%.^{90}$ - Heavy downpours are more intense and frequent.91 - Extreme weather events are more frequent.
+92 - Half a degree Celsius of global warming has been enough to increase heat waves and heavy rains in many regions of the planet.93 - Storm tracks are shifting poleward.94 - The number of weather disasters is up 14% since 1995-2004, and has doubled since 1985-1994.95 - There has been a global increase in the frequency and intensity of extremely hot three-day periods.96 - The number of unusually cold days and nights has decreased, and the number of unusually warm days and nights has increased.97 - Extreme heat waves are projected to cover double the amount of global land by 2020 and quadruple by 2040, regardless of future emissions trends.98 - New records continue to be set for warm temperature extremes.
+For instance, in the U.S. during February, 2017 there were 3,146 record highs set compared to only 27 record lows, a ratio of 116 to 1.99 - Nine of the ten deadliest heat waves have occurred since 2000 causing 128,885 deaths around the world.100 - Nearly one third of the world's population is now exposed to climatic conditions that produce deadly heat waves.101 - Extreme weather is increasing.102 - If global temperatures rise 3.6°F (2°C), the combined effect of heat and humidity will turn summer into one long heat wave.
+Temperature will exceed 104°F (40°C) every year in many parts of Asia, Australia, Northern Africa, South and North America.103 - If global temperatures rise 7.2°F (4°C), a new "superheatwave" will appear with temperatures peaking at above 131°F making large parts of the planet unlivable including densely populated areas such as the US east coast, coastal China, large parts of India and South America.104